wenwen0319/wenwen0319.github.io/acenet.md

 To further study the relationship between these topics, I use gSpan algorithm to find the most frequent subgraphs in the network.
 To make the algorithm faster, I divide the whole picture to several small parts.

-The results show there are three most frequent modes.
+The result shows there are three most frequent modes.

 1. One hot node(green node) has strong connection with several not-hot nodes(nodes which are not green).
 ![avatar](/img/acenet_fre_1.png)